 Sling Blue comes with 50 hours of Cloud DVR storage and three simultaneous streams per account.
 The package offers more than 40 channels, including Fox Sports, NBC Sports Network, TBS, and TNT, plus live NFL games on local networks ABC, Fox and NBC.

-NFL Network and NFL RedZone on Fubo
+NFL Network & NFL RedZone on Fubo

 The Pro plan is Fubo’s basic plan it comes with 1000 hours of cloud digital video recorder (DVR) space for viewers to record games they may not be able to watch live.
 Pro plan subscribers also get access to unlimited screens – 10 at home, which is great for watching NFL Sunday on one device and other live programming on another.